 If your outdoor garden has clay soil that retains too much moisture, you may want to plant in mounds that will allow for better drainage.

-Soil Preparation For Growing Herbs From Seed
+Step 2: Site Preparation For Growing Herbs From Seed

 Prepare the soil carefully, raking and crumbling any lumps of soil.
 This will help you control the depth of planting, providing for uniform germination.